 are visited, such as chaparral (California sagebrush, yerba-santa, toyon,

 brush, and chamise), grassland (good for spring wildflowers), and mixed

 woodland (California bay, coast live oaks, and a few buckeyes).
 Some

 plum trees along the trail still bear fruit in the summer.
 At 2.1 miles dead-end Rainbow Knoll Trail departs on the right.
 Continue straight.

 hike here I was accosted by a woman who wanted to talk about Jesus, but

-I'm guessing that's a freak occurrence.)
+I'm guessing that was a freak occurrence.)
 From this belvedere, as

 opens up at your feet.
 On clear days, San Francisco and Mount Tamalpais

 are visible to the north, Mount Hamilton to the east, the Santa Cruz Mountains